Eir (telecommunications): Competition

+(These figures exclude mobile broadband and machine to machine communications).

 Controversy

 After the privatisation of Telecom Éireann, the highly profitable mobile phone division, Eircell, was sold to Vodafone.
 Some consider this act to be asset stripping by the large investors with interests in what later became Eircom.

 Eircom announced in June 2007 that from 30 July line rental charges would increase by €1.18 bringing line rental charges - already the most expensive in Europe - to a total of €25.36 per month for a PSTN analogue line, one source indicated it was the highest line-rental charge in the world.
 Also announced was an increase of between 4.8 and 4.9% on local and national calls.

 In March 2011, Eircom pleaded guilty to a breach of the Data Protection Act at the Dublin District Court.

 On 12 April 2018, Eir announced that they would cut 750 jobs.
 This would mean that 10,000 jobs would have been lost since its peak number of jobs of 13,000 The job cuts came just days after the takeover of the company by French entrepreneur Xavier Niel.